 FTA is particularly useful in functional paths of high complexity in which the outcome of one or more combinations of noncritical events may produce an undesirable critical event.
-Typical candidates for fault tree analysis are functional paths or interfaces which could have critical impact on flight safety, munitions handling safety, safety of operating and maintenance personnel, and the probability of error-free command in automated systems in which a multiplicity of redundant and overlapping outputs may be involved.
-The fault tree provides a concise and orderly description of the various combinations of possible occurrences within the system which can result in a predetermined critical output event.
+Typical candidates for fault tree analysis are functional paths or interfaces which could have a critical impact on flight safety, munitions handling safety, the safety of operating and maintenance personnel, and the probability of error-free command in automated systems in which a multiplicity of redundant and overlapping outputs may be involved.

 Fault Tree Analysis provides insight into: